 Rachel Stevens Biography (Wikipedia)

-Rachel Lauren Stevens (born 9 April 1978) is an English singer, songwriter, actress, television presenter, model and businesswoman.
+Rachel Lauren Stevens (born 9 April 1978) is an English singer, television personality, actress and businesswoman.
 She was a member of the pop group S Club 7 between 1999 and 2003.
 She released her solo debut studio album Funky Dory in September 2003.
 The album reached number nine on the UK album chart and the British Phonographic Industry (BPI) awarded it with a gold certification in October 2003.
 Two singles, "Sweet Dreams My LA Ex" and "Funky Dory", were initially released from the album: "Sweet Dreams My LA Ex" peaked at number two in the UK and received a silver certification from the BPI.

 In 2008, she came second in the sixth series of the BBC One series Strictly Come Dancing with her dance partner Vincent Simone.
 On 16 November 2010, she gave birth to her first child, Amelie.
 In 2013, she was a mentor assistant on The X Factor New Zealand.
 In September 2013, Stevens announced she was pregnant with her second child and gave birth to Minnie on 1 April.
 Also in 2014, she was awarded FHM's sexiest woman of all time.
-Despite not being Irish, Stevens became one of the coaches in the 4th season of RTE's The Voice of Ireland.
-Stevens' version of the song "More, More, More" is used in the ScS Sofas adverts.
-In November 2014, S Club 7 announced plans for an arena reunion tour, promptly entitled Bring It All Back 2015, touring the UK in May 2015.
+Stevens became one of the coaches in the 4th season of RTE's The Voice of Ireland.
+Stevens' version of the song "More, More, More" has been used in adverts for sofa retailer ScS.
+In November 2014, S Club 7 announced plans for an arena reunion tour, titled Bring It All Back 2015, touring the UK in May 2015.

 Rachel Stevens Tracks

 Performances & Interviews from Similar Artists

 Ex-Girls Aloud Nadine Coyle on why the split was acrimonious - and how she found out